Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions

 where the spatial dimension $d\geq 1$, $m> 1$, $u = u(x_1, \dots, x_d, t)$ is real-valued, and the operator $D^{\alpha}$ denotes the Riesz potential of order $-\alpha$ defined via the singular integral operator

 for some constant $c_{d,\alpha}>0$, which depends on $\alpha$ and $d$.
 Equivalently, $D^{\alpha}$ is defined as the Fourier multiplier operator with the symbol $|\xi|^{\alpha}$.

 The family of the fractional KdV equations describes several physical models and processes, for example, see \cite{ABFS1989} and references therein.
 Setting the dispersion $\alpha=2$ and the dimension $d=1$ in \eqref{EQ:fKdV}, one can easily recognize the generalized KdV (gKdV) equation, which appears in various physical contexts, for instance, the most famous one, the KdV ($m=2$), that describes the long time evolution of small amplitude dispersive waves that propagate on the surface of shallow water, and also appear in lattices, elastic rods, and plasma physics, e.g. see \cite{Miura1976}.
 When $\alpha=1$ and $d=1$, fKdV \eqref{EQ:fKdV} coincides with the generalized Benjamin-Ono (BO) equation, a specific case of which with $m=2$ describes waves in stratified fluids and deep water, see \cite{B1967, O1975}.
-Fixing $\alpha=1$ and $m=2$ in dimension $d=2$ in \eqref{EQ:fKdV}, the fKdV yields a higher dimensional BO equation (HBO), which was first proposed to describe long-wave perturbations in a boundary-layer type shear flow, see \cite{Shrira1989}.
+Fixing $\alpha=1$ and $m=2$ in dimension $d=2$ in \eqref{EQ:fKdV}, the fKdV yields a higher-dimensional BO equation (called Shrira equation, and often referred to as HBO), which was originally proposed by V. Shrira to describe long-wave perturbations in a boundary-layer type shear flow \cite{Shrira1989} (see also a variant of this model in \cite{PS1994}).
 When $\alpha=2$ and $m=2$ in \eqref{EQ:fKdV}, the resulting equation agrees with Zakharov-Kuznetsov (ZK) equation, which is used to model weakly nonlinear ion-acoustic waves in the presence of a uniform magnetic field (see, for instance, \cite{ZakharovKuznet1974}).